Supreme Court dismisses plea against HC order on alleged hate speech of 2007 involving Yogi

-The Supreme Court on Friday dismissed a plea challenging the Allahabad High Court judgement in a matter pertaining to the alleged hate speech of 2007 involving Uttar Pradesh Chief Minister Yogi Adityanath.
+The Supreme Court on Friday dismissed an appeal against the denial of sanction to prosecute Uttar Pradesh Chief Minister Yogi Adityanath in an alleged 2007 hate speech case.

-A bench headed by Chief Justice N V Ramana said it is not necessary to go into issue of denial of sanction in this case.
+A bench headed by Chief Justice N.V.
+Ramana dismissed an appeal challenging the denial of sanction for the prosecution of CM Yogi in a 2007 alleged hate speech delivered at Gorakhpur.

-“The legal questions of sanction will be kept open to be dealt with an appropriate case,” the bench also comprising Justices Hima Kohli and C T Ravikumar said.
+On August 24, the Supreme Court reserved its order on a plea against the Allahabad High Court judgment in a case of alleged hate speech in 2007.

+During the hearing, senior advocate Mukul Rohatgi, representing the Uttar Pradesh government, had submitted before a bench headed by Chief Justice N V Ramana that nothing remains in the case and the CD was sent to the CFSL, and it was found to be tampered with.
+He said the issue raised by the petition has already been examined by the high court and added, "You cannot go on beating a dead horse now after 15 years just because the man happens to be CM today".

-In its verdict delivered in February 2018, the high court had said it has not found any procedural error either in the conduct of an investigation or in the decision-making process of refusal to grant sanction to prosecute.
+In February 2018, the high court said it did not find any procedural error in the decision-making process of refusal to grant sanction to prosecute.
+The petitioners Parvez Parwaz and others had moved to the top court challenging the high court order.

+The bench, also comprising Justices Hima Kohli and C T Ravikumar, told the petitioners' lawyer that if there is no criminal proceeding, where is the question of sanction.

+Advocate Fuzail Ahmad Ayyubi, representing the petitioners, referred to one of the issues mentioned in the high court which reads: "Whether the state can pass an order under section 196 CrPC in respect of a proposed accused in a criminal case who in the meantime gets elected as the Chief Minister and is the executive head as per the scheme provided under Article 163 of the Constitution."

+The bench told the petitioners' counsel 'sanction will only come, if there is a case, and if there is no case at all, then where is the question of sanction'.

+Rohatgi said in 2008, the petitioner gave a CD, which was broken, and after five years he gave another CD claiming to have recorded the hate speech.
+But it was found to be tampered with, he said.

-An FIR was lodged at a police station in Gorakhpur against Adityanath, then a Member of Parliament, and several others on alleged charges of promoting enmity between two groups.
+A case was registered against Yogi Adityanath, then an MP, and several others on alleged charges of promoting enmity between two groups at a police station in Gorakhpur.

-It was alleged that several incidents of violence were reported in Gorakhpur on that day after an alleged hate speech by Adityanath.

 Check out DH's latest videos